High Street, Llandrindod Wells, LD1

 Key features

-- High street location in thriving spa town
+- Prominent High Street position in a thriving spa town

-- Two off-road parking spaces and private courtyard outside space
+- Includes two off-road parking spaces and a private courtyard

 - Energy performance certificate - B & E